Xenon 2: Megablast: Development and release

 An early version of Xenon 2: Megablast was demonstrated on the Channel 4 programme Signals in mid-January 1989, and the game was formally announced in April.
 After an additional showing at a promotions event by Mirrorsoft in Amsterdam, Xenon 2: Megablast was released in September 1989.
 On that month, a promotional sweepstake was run by Computer and Video Games and Mirrorsoft in which contestants who filled and mailed a postcard were eligible to win the grand prize of a Discman and a copy of the Bomb the Bass album Into the Dragon, from which the game's titular track originates.
 Ten second-prize winners received a copy of the game and a special limited-edition Xenon 2: Megablast t-shirt.

-The Master System version of the game was programmed by Sean Cross and S. Green, was released in October 1991 and has a reduced level count from five to three.
+The Master System version of the game was programmed by Sean Cross and S. Green, was released on November 21, 1991 and has a reduced level count from five to three.
+In the same month as the Master System version, Epic/Sony Records also published versions for PC-98 and X68000 in Japan.
 The Sega Genesis version was programmed by Delvin Sorrell and released in February 1992.
 The Master System and Mega Drive versions were published by Virgin Games.
 The Game Boy version was published by Mindscape and released in October 1992.
 A version for the Commodore CDTV, also programmed by Sorrell, was released in the same month, and includes a high fidelity remix of "Megablast" as well as voice acting for the character Crispin provided by Richard Joseph.
 A version for the SNES was announced the following month, but not released.
 A version for the Acorn Archimedes and other Acorn 32-bit machines was released in late 1993, published by GamesWare.
 On May 27, 2016, a version for the Atari Jaguar, created by AtariAge user Cyrano Jones, was released with Mike Montgomery's blessing.
 The Atari Jaguar version includes a new soundtrack composed by 505.